 Adolf Eichmann (born March 19, 1906 in Solingen, died May 31, 1962 in Ramla) - SS officer in the rank of lieutenant colonel of Austrian origin, one of the key figures of the "Final Solution" and one of the main coordinators of Operation Reinhardt.

-The Dachau camp was the first concentration camp.
+The Dachau camp was the first concentration camp established by the Germans after Adolf Hitler and the NSDAP rose to power.
 It was founded by order of H. Himmler in the spring of 1933, in Dachau near Munich.
 The main purpose of the camp was to isolate political opponents of the Nazi regime, clergy and Jews.
 It became a "model" for all other camps.
 From 1938, the camp was a kind of "training ground" for managers and watchmen of other facilities of this kind founded later.

 Nikolaus “Klaus” Barbie (born on 25.10.1913, deceased on 25.09.1991) – also known as the “Butcher of Lyon”, head of the Gestapo in Lyon and officer in the SS-Hauptsturmführer rank, responsible for deportation of 7,500 Jews to extermination camps and directly responsible for about 4,300 deaths.